filesender/filesender/docs/roadmap.md

 ---
-title: FileSender Documentation
+title: FileSender Roadmap
 ---

 ## FileSender Roadmap

-Filesender is currently available as a v2 Beta release and the team is working towards a final stable release of the v2 software.
-A full set of the features being developed or implemented in the v2 software is available [here](http://docs.filesender.org/v2.0/).
+Filesender has seen dozens of stable [releases](https://github.com/filesender/filesender/releases) of the v2 software.

 The Filesender team is starting to collate items for roadmap development beyond Filesenderv2.0.
 Further features are entirely dependent on the funding that the project can attract.
-To find out more about how you can donate to the project visit the Filesender Programme pages at the [Commons Conservancy](https://commonsconservancy.org/programmes/).
+To find out more about how you can donate to the project visit the Filesender pages at the [nlnet Foundation](https://nlnet.nl/project/filesender/).

 Current priorities for the post 2.0 Filesender Roadmap are: